All Episodes

 That's the NBC Nightly News.

-Now, this is we had the report yesterday from Politico that Newt was walking back his criticism of Bain and Romney.
+Now, this is, we had the report yesterday from Politico that Newt was walking back his criticism of Bain and Romney.

-The politico reported it.
+The Politico reported that.

-Then after Politico reported, Newt said, No, I'm not.
+Then after Politico reported, Newt said, no, I'm not.

 I'm not walking it back.

-I'm gonna I'm gonna keep it up.
+I'm going to keep it up.

 Here is what led to it all.